AlfrescoArchive/alfresco-dbp-deployment/README.md

 # Alfresco Digital Business Platform Deployment

-The Alfresco Digital Business Platform can be deployed to different platforms: AWS or locally.
+The Alfresco Digital Business Platform can be deployed to different environments such as AWS or locally.

 - [Deploy to AWS](#AWS)
 - [Deploy to Docker for Desktop - Mac](#docker-for-desktop-mac)